Legal and privacy

 Allianz Life Insurance Company of North America (“Allianz”) is committed to maintaining the confidentiality of your private medical information.
 This notice is provided to you in accordance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the American Recovery and Reinvestment Act of 2009, and accompanying regulations (the “Privacy Rule”).
 It describes the legal obligations for a closed line of insurance products underwritten by Allianz and administered by a third party.
 (The closed line of products is referred to collectively in this notice as “we,” “our,” “us,” or the “Covered Entity.”)
 The Privacy Rule requires that we use and disclose your health information only as described in this notice.
-This notice only applies to health-related information received by or on behalf of the Covered Entity benefit programs listed below.
+This notice only applies to health-related information received by or on behalf of the Covered Entity programs listed below.

-This notice applies to individuals who participate in any of the following benefit programs under the closed line of business:
+This notice applies to individuals who participate in any of the following programs under the closed line of business:

 - Long term care